- What is lactose?

 Lactose is the specific sugar of the milk and, with starch and sucrose, it is one of the three most common carbohydrates taken up with diet.

-It consists of one unit of galactose plus one of glucose linked together by β-(1→4) glycosidic bond: so, it is a disaccharide.
+It consists of one unit of galactose plus one of glucose linked together by β-(1→4) glycosidic bond, then it is a disaccharide.

 It is synthesized almost exclusively in mammary glands of mammals (whales and hippos make exceptions) during suckling period by the proteic complex called lactose synthetase, formed by α-lactalbumin (a milk protein) plus galactosil transferase; the last one catalyzes the link of galactose to glucose present on α-lactalbumin.